Importance of getting good sleep

 What are some ways to help people sleep better?

-Nurse Rose: Here are some tips to help you get enough sleep to stay healthy and conquer your day.
+Nurse Rose: Here are some tips to help you and your family get enough sleep to stay healthy and conquer the day.

 - Keep a schedule.
 Set a bedtime, and try to wake up and go to sleep around the same time each day.